carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 With RStudio, you can navigate to folders on your computer in the “Files” window, view any files you have in that folder, and set that folder as the working directory.

-### Integrates with Collaboration and Publishing Tools
+### Integrates with collaboration and publishing tools

-Another great advantage of using Rstudio for your R project is that the platform integrates with [GitHub](https://github.com).
+Another great advantage of using RStudio for your R project is that the platform integrates with [GitHub](https://github.com).
 Once you connect RStudio with your GitHub account a remote repo becomes the “upstream” remote for your local repo.
 In essence, it enables you to push and pull commits to GitHub, allowing more seamless collaboration and more effective version control.
-RStudio also connects with [Rpubs](https://rpubs.com/) for easy R project web publishing.
+RStudio also connects with [Rpubs](https://rpubs.com/) and [Quarto Pub](https://quartopub.com/) for easy R project web publishing.

 ### Creates documents using Quarto